 The Andes Mountains are the longest continental mountain range in the world.
 They form a continuous highland along the western coast of South America.
 The Andean Region extends north-south from Caribbean Venezuela through the Atacama Desert to cold, windy, wet Cape Horn.

 Search LAC Geo

 The Alto Orinoco-Casiquiare Biosphere Reserve is located in the Venezuelan Amazon.
-Duida-Marahuaca National Park, a national protected area which includes the Duida-Marahuaca Massif, lies within the Biosphere Reserve.
+Duida-Marahuaca National Park, a national protected area that includes the Duida-Marahuaca Massif, lies within the Biosphere Reserve.

 The Delta del Orinoco Biosphere Reserve and related national parks are characterized by great biological diversity.
-The delta includes large areas of permanent wetlands as well as seasonally flooded freshwater swamp forests which provide habitat for a number of endangered and endemic species.
+The delta includes large areas of permanent wetlands and seasonally flooded freshwater swamp forests, providing habitat for several endangered and endemic species.

 La Gran Sabana is a region in southeastern Venezuela that offers one of the most unusual landscapes in the world, with rivers, waterfalls and gorges, deep and vast valleys, as well as impenetrable jungles and savannas.
 The region also hosts the isolated tabletop mesas known as tepuis.

 The Guiana Shield is one of the three cratons of the South American Plate.
 It is a 1.7 billion-year-old Precambrian geological formation in northeast South America that forms a portion of the northern coast.
 The higher elevations are known as the Guiana Highlands.

 The Gulf of Venezuela is an inlet of the Caribbean Sea bounded by Venezuela and Colombia.
 It is a shipping route for the petroleum-producing Maracaibo region.
 The Guajira Peninsula is located in northeastern Colombia and northwestern Venezuela.